 It is the interest and policy of the Company to discourage emigration, and keep the country as one vast preserve for fur-bearing animals.
-The colony has therefore been recruited almost entirely from their own servants, who settle at Fort Garry on their retirement It is also their interest to prevent from the service. any trading except through themselves. they attempted to enforce their monopoly of the fur trade, and four half-breeds were arrested for infringement of the laws by buying furs from the Indians.
-The half-breeds rose in arms, and a revolution was The trial was not proceeded with, and imminent. since that time they have been content to put every obstacle in the way of free-trade, by tabooing the offender, and refusing to furnish him with anything This obstructive policy keeps out of their stores. up a continual ill-feeling amongst the independent population of the settlement, who naturally enough have little belief in the justice of laws framed, as they imagine, for the protection of the Company rather than for the general good.
-The members of the Legislative Council, the magistrates, and all other public officers, are nominated by the Governor.
+The colony has therefore been recruited almost entirely from their own servants, who settle at Fort Garry on their retirement from the service.
+It is also their interest to prevent any trading except through themselves.
+In 1849 they attempted to enforce their monopoly of the fur trade, and four half-breeds were arrested for infringement of the laws by buying furs from the Indians.
+The half-breeds rose in arms, and a revolution was The trial was not proceeded with, and imminent. since that time they have been content to put every obstacle in the way of free trade, by tabooing the offender, and refusing to furnish him with anything This obstructive policy keeps out of their stores. up a continual ill-feeling amongst the independent population of the settlement, who naturally enough have little belief in the justice of laws framed, as they imagine, for the protection of the Company rather than for the general good.

-The Hudson's Bay Company have, we believe,

-exercised their almost absolute power well and justly, in so far that they have administered with impartiality the laws which they have made.
+The Hudson's Bay Company have, we believe, exercised their almost absolute power well and justly, in so far that they have administered with impartiality the laws which they have made.
 They have gained the affection and respect of the Indians by kindly intercourse and just dealing.
 But the day of monopolies has gone by, and it seems strange that the governing power of this colony should still be left in the hands of a trading company, whose interests are opposed to its development.
-It is time the anomaly should cease, and a proper colonial government be established, whose efforts would be directed to the opening out of a country so admirably adapted for settlement.
+It is time the anomaly should cease, and a proper colonial government be established whose efforts would be directed to the opening out of a country so admirably adapted for settlement.